-While the workshop will host talks on a wide range of applications of category theory, there will be three special tracks on exciting new developments in the field:
+While the workshop will host discussions on a wide range of applications of category theory, there will be four special tracks on exciting new developments in the field:

 - Dynamical systems and networks